-The Cora Foundation provides support nationally for three primary program areas to qualifying nonprofit organizations.
-However, the Foundation is flexible and will consider exceptions based on the merits and potential impact of a specific project.
-The three program areas that will be considered for awards are:
+The Cora Foundation provides support nationally for three primary program areas to invited and qualifying nonprofit organizations.
+However, the Foundation is flexible and does consider exceptions based on the merits and potential impact of a specific project.
+The three program areas that will be considered for grants are:

 The Education Program seeks to strengthen education at the K-12 level.
 The goals of this program area are to help reduce private Christian education costs, increase the quality of Christian education, and make a Christian education opportunity more affordable and accessible for a larger segment of the population.
 The foundation is interested in funding educational models and curriculum delivery methods that help achieve the program’s goals.